Ion Dragoumis

-Ion Dragoumis (Ίων Δραγούμης; 14 September 1878 – 31 July 1920) was a Greek diplomat, philosopher, writer and revolutionary.
+Ion Dragoumis (Ίων Δραγούμης; 14 September 1878 – 31 July 1920) was a Greek diplomat, writer, and political thinker who played an important role in shaping Greek political thought and ideas of national identity in the early 20th century.
+He is best known for his prominent role in the Macedonian Struggle, as well as for his advocacy of Demotic during the Greek language question.

 Biography

 Born in Athens, Dragoumis was the son of Stephanos Dragoumis who was foreign minister under Charilaos Trikoupis.
 The Dragoumis family was a prominent Greek family, which originated from Vogatsiko in Kastoria regional unit.
 Ion's great-grandfather, Markos Dragoumis (1770–1854), was a member of the Filiki Eteria revolutionary organisation.

 Ion Dragoumis studied law at Athens University and, in 1899, entered the diplomatic branch of the Greek Foreign Ministry.
 In 1897, he enlisted in the Hellenic Army and fought in the Greco-Turkish War of 1897.

 In 1902, Dragoumis was made deputy consul in the Greek consulate at Monastir (present-day Bitola).
 In 1903, he became head of the consulate at Serres and later went on to serve in Plovdiv, Burgas, Alexandria and Alexandroupolis.
 In 1907, he was assigned to the embassy in Constantinople.

 In 1905, during his time as the Vice-Consul of Greece in Alexandria, Dragoumis met and started a love affair with the writer Penelope Delta, who was married to the businessman Stephanos Delta.
 Out of respect for her husband and children, Dragoumis and Delta eventually decided to separate, but continued to correspond passionately until 1912, when Dragoumis started a relationship with the famous stage actress Marika Kotopouli.

 Dragoumis became instrumental in the Macedonian Struggle.
 In Macedonia, a new Filiki Eteria was founded, under the leadership of Anastasios Pichion from Ohrid, whilst in Athens, the Macedonian Committee was formed in 1904 by Dragoumis' father, Stephanos Dragoumis.

 In 1907, he published the book Martyron kai Iroon Aima (Martyrs’ and Heroes’ Blood), which presented his views on the situation in Macedonia and on what the Greek government should do to more properly defend the Greek element there.
 During this period, he also toyed with the idea of a Greek-Ottoman Empire, believing that Greeks, already having control of commerce and finance, would also gain political power in such an arrangement.